thupham96/100-python-projects/README.md

-# 100 Python Projects in 100 Days
+# 100 Python Projects

-Welcome to the **100 Python Projects in 100 Days** challenge!
-This repository is a personal journey where I will create one Python project each day, gradually increasing in complexity.
-The aim is to explore a wide array of Python applications, enhance my skills, and share knowledge with the community.
+Welcome to the 100 Python Projects challenge!
+This repository documents my personal journey of building Python projects—from simple scripts to more advanced applications.
+The goal is to deepen my Python skills, explore diverse use cases, and share practical learning with the developer community.

 ---